Inria-Empenn/narps_open_pipelines/CONTRIBUTING.md

 ## Reproduce a pipeline ⌨️

 :thinking: Not sure which one to start with ?
-You can have a look on [this table](docs/pipeline_status.md) giving the status of the work on each pipeline.
+You can have a look on [this table](/docs/pipeline_status.md) giving the status of the work on each pipeline.
 This will help choosing the one that best suits you !

 ### If you have experience with NiPype

 We created a template with modifications to make and holes to fill to create a pipeline.
-You can find it on `narps_open/pipelines/pipeline_template.py`.
+You can find it on [`narps_open/pipelines/pipeline_template.py`](/narps_open/pipelines/pipeline_template.py).
 If you feel it could be better explained, do not hesitate to modify the template or to create an issue about it.

 ### If you have experience with the original software package but not with NiPype

 A fantastic tool named [Giraffe](https://giraffe.tools/porcupine/TimVanMourik/GiraffePlayground/master) is available.
 It allows you to create a graph of your pipeline using NiPype functions but without coding!
-Just save you NiPype script in a .py file and send it to us in a new issue, we will convert this script to a script which works with our specific parameters.
+Just save your NiPype script in a .py file and send it as a new issue, we will convert this script to a script which works with our specific parameters.

 ## Find or propose an issue 📋